Cardan gear mechanism

 3. Transition between gliding and powered flight by a step switching system with a servo in EV5 and EV6

 Altered cardan gear mechanism

 Switching between gliding and power flight at EV5 and EV6 was no longer affected by reversing the direction of rotation, but by a servo controlled step switching system of the internal gear of the cardan gear mechanism.
 The locking bolt of the internal gear was actuated by a simple remote controled servo.
-Also this variation is enclosed in the Plans of the single parts (PDF 1.4MB) with 18 pencil drawings, in German
+Also this variation is enclosed in the Plans of the single components (PDF 1.4MB) with 18 pencil drawings, in German.

 Only while switching between gliding and power flight a continuous braking force is needed on the main crank pin or on the scotch yoke.
 Subsequently the setting of the internal gear will be locked.